 Dating simply can’t offer the kind of moment-by-moment guaranteed stimulation of the internet and smartphones.
 And less dating inevitably leads to less sex.

 Similarly, actual sex is less compelling than it used to be because it simply can’t compete with the novelty and stimulation of the internet and smartphone.
 That stimulation doesn’t have to involve porn—it just has to be constant, novel, and instant.
-Nothing in real life can compare to that.
+Nothing in real life can compare to that, not even sex.

 SO LET’S TALK ABOUT PORN

 Let’s start by looking at teens.
 Because not only are they having less sex just like their older siblings, they’re also masturbating less than teens of a generation ago.
-Both male and female teens.
+Teens of all genders.
 Porn turning every teen into a masturbation junkie?
 Hardly.

 While organized psychology and well-meaning advocacy groups are encouraging young people to thoughtfully explore their idiosyncratic gender and sexual orientation, there is very little attention to the way these same young people are imagining actual sexual activity as complicated, dangerous, and something that’s more symbolic than practical.